44% of Freelancers Earn More Than They Did With a Traditional Job — Should You Make the Switch?

 Make Sure You Have a Good Network

-“Your network is everything,” said Matt Lally, founder of TheGiftYak, who switched from full-time to freelance last year.
+“Your network is everything,” said Matt Lally, founder of TheGiftYak, who switched from full-time to freelance in 2020.
 “Do not switch to freelance work if you don’t have a solid network that can support you.
 You will need introductions, new projects and more opportunities.”

 Keep in mind that you will be responsible for finding and maintaining relationships with clients, so your network is essential.